nielsberglund/nielsblogsource/_drafts/how-to-deploy-sql-server-2019-big-data-cluster-using-azure-data-studio.md

 #### kubectl

 The `kubectl` tool is a Kubernetes command-line tool, and it allows you to run commands against Kubernetes clusters.
-You can use `kubectl` to deploy applications, inspect and manage cluster resources, and view logs.
+You use `kubectl` to deploy applications, inspect and manage cluster resources, and view logs.

 You can install `kubectl` in different ways, and I installed it from [Chocolatey][3]: `choco install kubernetes-cli`.